nkilchenmann/udacity_project_01/starter/cloudstorage/README.md

 1. Login page
  - Everyone should be allowed access to this page, and users can use this page to login to the application.
- - Show login errors, like invalid username/password, on this page.
+ - Show login errors, like invalid username/decryptedPassword, on this page.

 2. Sign Up page
  - Everyone should be allowed access to this page, and potential users can use this page to sign up for a new account.
  - Validate that the username supplied does not already exist in the application, and show such signup errors on the page when they arise.
- - Remember to store the user's password securely!
+ - Remember to store the user's decryptedPassword securely!

 3. Home page